clux/facemaulers/gilgrin.md

 bailing -> polymorph follow them: "you think i am bound by this chamber?"

-"tell me, have you seen my children?" - chult (Galadaeros), zemnia (Ilnezhara), netherese (Pocyr) - 3 unnamed ones from last batch
+"tell me, have you seen my children?" - chult (Baratathlaer), zemnia (Ilnezhara), netherese (Pocyr) - 3 unnamed ones from last batch

 History: roamed the world in his 100s, saw the rise and fall of Kiaransalee.
 Attended funeral of Akkhan.
 Knows 3 others disappeared and performed a sacrifice.